Nick Fury, Agent of S.H.I.E.L.D.: Volume 1

 In 1968, Strange Tales was canceled and Dr. Strange and Nick Fury spun off into their own books.
 While Dr. Strange kept the original numbering of Strange Tales, Nick Fury Agent of S.H.I.E.L.D. was re-launched with a new #1.
 The series would be short-lived; Steranko had issues meeting a monthly deadline for a 20 page book and ultimately left the series after 5 issues, only writing and drawing issues #1-3 and #5.
 Steranko would continue to provide covers for the book through issue #7.
 The five issues that Steranko wrote set up a new rival for Nick Fury in the form of "Scorpio"; a foreign assassin/race car driver whose true identity was a mystery to readers and S.H.I.E.L.D.
 With the departure of Steranko, the sales for the book collapsed and was quickly canceled.
 The final original issue (#15, November 1969) of the series saw Nick Fury killed by a masked assassin known as "Bulls-eye" (no relations to the Daredevil villain of the same name).
 Nick Fury would not stay dead for long; two months after the publication of his book's final issue, the character would be revived in Avengers #72 (January 1970).
-Shortly after Avengers #72 was published, Marvel briefly revived Nick Fury, Agent of S.H.I.E.L.D. as a reprint book for three issues with issues #16-18 would reprise the Nick Fury stories from Strange Tales #135-144.
+Shortly after Avengers #72 was published, Marvel briefly revived Nick Fury, Agent of S.H.I.E.L.D. as a reprint book for three issues with issues #16-18 would reprise the Nick Fury stories from Strange Tales #136-144.
+This was continued in the pure reprint book series Nick Fury and His Agents of SHIELD #1-5, reprinting Strange Tales #146-155.

 Volume 2

-As part of their direct market "Special Edition" reprint line, the two Jim Steranko Scorpio issues of volume one (#1 and #5) were reprinted in a two part mini-series.
+As part of their direct market "Special Edition" reprint line, the 4 Jim Steranko issues of volume one (#1-3 and #5) were reprinted in a two part mini-series.